-a "Notice of Claim Adjustment."
-In the Written Narrative portion of the IRC, the claimant writes, "The SCO issued its audit report on May 28, 2010.
-The report was followed by a Notice of Claim Adjustment dated June 12, 2010."
-The claimant's argument fails because: (1) the two documents were not notices of claim adjustment; and (2) even if they were, the limitations period commenced upon the Controller's issuance of the Final Audit Report and did not re-commence upon the issuance of the two documents.
+The claimant attempts to save its IRC by calculating the commencement of the limitations period from the date of three documents which bear the date August 6, 2010, and which were issued by the Controller; the claimant refers to these three documents as "Notices of Claim Adjustment."
+In the Written Narrative portion of the IRC, the claimant writes, "The SCO issued its audit report on June 30, 2010.
+The report was followed by Notices of Claim Adjustment dated August 6, 2010 (see Exhibit A-1)."
+The claimant's argument fails because: (1) the three documents were not notices of claim adjustment; and (2) even if they were, the limitations period commenced upon the claimant's receipt of the Final Audit Report and did not re-commence upon claimant's receipt of the three documents.
 For purposes of state mandate law, the Legislature has enacted a statutory definition of what constitutes a "notice of adjustment."
 Government Code section 17558.5(c) reads in relevant part: The Controller shall notify the claimant in writing within 30 days after issuance of a remittance advice of any adjustment to a claim for reimbursement that results from an audit or review.
 The notification shall specify the claim components adjusted, the amounts adjusted, interest charges on claims adjusted to reduce the overall reimbursement to the local agency or school district, and the reason for the adjustment.
 In other words, a notice of adjustment is a document which contains four elements: (1) a specification of the claim components adjusted, (2) the amounts adjusted, (3) interest charges, and (4) the reason for the adjustment.
-Both of the documents which the claimant dubs a "Notice of Claim Adjustment" contain the amount adjusted, but the other three required elements are absent.
-Neither of the two documents specifies the claim components adjusted; each provides merely a lump-sum total of all Handicapped and Disabled Students II program costs adjusted for the entirety of the relevant fiscal year.
-Neither of the two documents contains interest charges.
-Perhaps most importantly, neither of the two documents enunciates a reason for the adjustment.
-In addition to their failure to satisfy the statutory definition, the two documents cannot be notices of adjustment because none of the documents adjusts anything.
-The two documents re-state, in the most cursory fashion, the bottom-line findings contained in the Controller's Final Audit Report.
-The Commission's regulation states on its face that the three-year limitations period commences on "the date of" the Controller's Final Audit Report or a "letter . . . notifying the claimant of a reduction."
-The Controller's Final Audit Report and its cover letter are both dated May 28, 2010.
-Since the claimant filed its IRC more than three years after that date, the IRC was untimely filed.
-The IRC was also untimely filed under the "last essential element" rule of construing statutes of limitations.
-Under this rule, a right accrues - and the limitations period begins to run - from &lt;sup>19 Exhibit A, IRC, pages 13-17.
+Each of the three documents which the claimant dubs "Notices of Claim Adjustment" contains the amount adjusted, but the other three required elements are absent.
+None of the three documents specifies the claim components adjusted; each provides merely a lump-sum total of all Handicapped and Disabled Students program costs adjusted for the entirety of the relevant &lt;sup>20 Exhibit A, IRC, pages 542, 547 (Final Audit Report).